Gravitational relaxation of electroweak hierarchy problem: Introduction

 \section{Introduction}

-The electroweak hierarchy problem has been recognized as the most notorious difficulty for the high-energy physics in the past decades and often rephrased as a problem of naturalness~\cite{Wilson:1973jj,'tHooft:1979bh,Dine:2015xga,Giudice:2013nak}.
-The naturalness (or the hierarchy problem) is a theoretical and reasonable presumption that the low-energy effective field theory should not be extremely sensitive to the high-energy theory.
-In general, the dimensional parameters like a scalar mass are as large as the ultraviolet (UV) cut-off scale without involving any special fine-tuning of the parameters or any symmetry.
-For the Standard Model (SM) case, the Higgs boson mass grows up to the UV cut-off scale ${ M }_{ UV }$ by the quadratically divergent quantum corrections \footnote{ On the other hand, the cosmological constant problem is more serious from the viewpoint of the naturalness or the hierarchy problem.
-The quantum radiative corrections to the energy density ${ \rho }_{ vacuum }$ which is dubbed \textit{zero-point vacuum energy} enlarges up to the cut-off scale ${ M }_{ UV }$ as follows:
+The electroweak hierarchy problem has been recognized as the most notorious difficulty for the high-energy physics in the past decades and often rephrased as the naturalness problem~\cite{Wilson:1973jj,'tHooft:1979bh,Dine:2015xga,Giudice:2013nak}.
+The naturalness that the low-energy effective field theory should not be extremely sensitive to the high-energy theory is a theoretical and reasonable presumption.
+Actually, dimensional parameters like scalar masses are as large as the ultraviolet (UV) cut-off scale without involving any special fine-tuning of the parameters or any symmetry.
+For the Standard Model (SM) case, the Higgs boson mass grows up to the UV cut-off scale ${ M }_{\rm UV }$ by the quadratically divergent quantum corrections \footnote{ On the other hand, the cosmological constant problem is more serious from the viewpoint of the naturalness or hierarchy problem.
+The quantum radiative corrections to the vacuum energy density ${ \rho }_{ vacuum }$ which is dubbed \textit{zero-point vacuum energy} enlarges up to the cut-off scale ${ M }_{\rm UV }$ as follows: